-Volunteers are the heart of the Ballard Food Bank, making sure we can offer all of the many services we do.
+Volunteers are the heart of the Ballard Food Bank.

-We have volunteer opportunities available six days a week and we’re always in need of more volunteers.
-Every month over 100 volunteers donate more than 2,000 hours.
-We have a wide variety of opportunities available and we are happy to work with you to find the right opportunity along with the right time commitment.
+We have volunteer opportunities available six days a week, and we’re always in need of more volunteers.
+Every month over 100 volunteers donate more than 2,000 hours of service.
+We have a wide variety of opportunities available, and we are happy to work with you to find the right opportunity along with the right time commitment.

-Food Recovery: Six days a week we are recovering food from our local grocery store partners.
+Food Recovery: Six days a week we recover food from our local grocery store partners.
 As a driver or a rider you will be out in the community helping pick up food and bringing it back to the food bank.

 Grocery Helper: As a grocery helper you will be stationed around the food bank to answer questions and help clients as they shop.
 You may also help clients bag their groceries.